 In Mobile (or Web) Automation Testing automating any scenario follows these 2 steps:

 - Perform an action on that element.

-In this chapter we focus on the first step and will look into all the available Locator Finding Strategies and discuss each strategy’s pros and cons.
+In this chapter we focus on the first step and will look into all the available Element Locator Finding Strategies and discuss each strategy’s pros and cons.

 So What is an Element Locator?

 An Element Locator is nothing but an address that identifies a UI Element on a Mobile App (or Website).
 As there are many UI elements present on a single mobile application screen there can be a chance that same (generic)address can refer to more than one element.
 This means that we need to find a unique address for the element.
 As you will see, sometimes this is easy, and other times you have to do some further exploration to uniquely identify your UI element.
-The way in which you uniquely identify the element is called a locator strategy.
+The way in which you uniquely identify the element is called an element locator strategy.
 Appium makes many different strategies available.

 If you recall our simple test cases in Chapter 2, our Appium Android example used the following code for identifying the Textview: